-Every company throughout Austin and the country today have office equipment that stores data for normal day-to-day activities, from scanning, copying, faxing, and emailing are now an integrated part of the office.
-Every time your employees’ scan, copy or fax anything, the information is stored on media that’s very easy to access.
+Every company throughout Austin has office equipment that stores data for normal day-to-day activities, from scanning, copying, faxing, and emailing are now an integrated part of the office.
+Every time your employees scan, copy or fax anything, the information is stored on media that’s very easy to access.

 We use technology to improve processes and workflows to increase efficiency in our offices.
 The more technology we use, the easier it is for corporate spies and identity thieves to gather intelligence and personal information from our customers, employees, and business partners.

 The implications are huge- and can cost millions.
-Just ask the Affinity Health Plan, who had to pay $1.2 Million because they did not properly remove or destroy hard drives in their copy machines prior to returning them to their leasing company.
+Just ask the Affinity Health Plan, who had to pay $1.2 million because they did not properly remove or destroy hard drives in their copy machines before returning them to their leasing company.

 This article will show you where sensitive information is stored on various electronic devices in your Austin office, and how to ensure all sensitive information is destroyed so your company isn’t vulnerable to a data breach like Affinity was.

 Where Is Information Stored on the Machines in Your Austin-Based Business?

 Scanners, printers, and fax machines have ways to store information before they transmit it.
-Even the most inexpensive printer will retain a copy of the information you send to temporarily or permanently.
+Even the most inexpensive printer will retain a copy of the information you send temporarily or permanently.
 Larger printers that have multiple functions for offices have a hard drive to ensure that all the information you send to it is processed efficiently.